Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 And that's exactly how these models are trained.
 And they don't, you don't get a point if you say, I don't know.

-So come up with something.
+So you come up with something.
 And

 the models are

-So that's why you get a lot of nonsense and hallucinations.
+meant to keep guessing until they get something close to right, right?
+Um, so that's why you get a lot of nonsense and hallucinations.
 And

-OpenAI, at least in their reading of it, says, oh, this is a simple solution.
+OpenAI, at least in their reading of it, says, Oh, this is a simple solution.
 We'll just encourage the models to understand better when it's like a binary question.

 And when you can say, I don't know the answer to that.
-So we'll see.
+So, we'll see.

 I read the paper, albeit not today, because my brain just immediately read it as marketing copy.
 Just put that, replaced it with another anime theme song.